Theta-Limited/OA-Accuracy-Testing/README.md

 5. **Use OpenAthena for Android to obtain target calculations for each ground control point of each image**: Using the OpenAthena for Android app, for each grond control point of each image mark the pixel of the ground control point within the image and send it as a CoT message using the "✉️" button.
 The R script for post-processing analysis will automatically match your calculation output to the nearest ground control point.
 6. **Run Analysis**: Execute the script in an R environment (such as [R-studio](https://posit.co/products/open-source/rstudio/))  to perform statistical analysis.
 The script will output plots and regression analysis results to understand the impact of various factors on measurement accuracy.

-## Analyze-OA-CoT-and-GCP-csv-data.R
+## Analyze-OA-Android-CoT-and-GCP-csv-data.R

 ### Overview

-The R script `Analyze-OA-CoT-and-GCP-csv-data.R` loads the captured CoT data and ground control point data to conduct various statistical analyses.
+The R script `Analyze-OA-Android-CoT-and-GCP-csv-data.R loads the captured CoT data and ground control point data to conduct various statistical analyses.
 It calculates horizontal and vertical errors and examines the dependency of these errors on various factors like slant angle, camera make, model, and focal length.

 Another R script `Analyze-OA-Core-CoT-and-GCP-csv-data.R` is available providing similar functionality for CoT data recorded originating from [OpenAthena Core](https://theta.limited/openathena-core/)